Albert-Gao/blog/source/_posts/a-short-journey-through-position-property-in-css.md

 ## 5. End of story

 That's it.
 Hope it will give you a good brief about the `position` property in CSS.
 Thanks for reading!

+Thanks for reading!

+Follow me (<a href='https://twitter.com/albertgao' target="_blank" rel="noopener noreferrer">albertgao</a>) on twitter, if you want to hear more about my interesting ideas.